 - Agility for the established organization (Ex. no heavy procurement cycle for an IT agile team).

-Nowadays it is recommended to setting up a Digital Platform inside a company that act as a base to rapidly building, reusing and discard a new piece of a business (services/ micro services) and that can on top connects your organization to your ecosystem of partners.
+Nowadays it is recommended to set up a Digital Platform inside a company that acts as a base for rapidly build, reuse, and discard a new piece of a business (services/ microservices) and that can on top connects your organization to your ecosystem of partners.
 It behaves like a startup’s studio with several mini startups inside and it’s an agile organization.

 It follows a set of principle for accountability and incredible coaching skills that is a paradigm for old hierarchy to genuinely set up accountabilities:

-But the few information I found indicates that new revenues generated by companies testing digital offerings still represent a little fraction vs the their core business.
+But the little information I found indicates that new revenues generated by companies testing digital offerings still represent a little fraction of their core business.

-It takes time to learn how to think different and execute in an effective way.
+It takes time to learn how to think differently and execute effectively.

-I believe that a company succeeding a complete digital transformation would be an organization setting up Digital Platform inside an organization.
+I believe that a company succeeding a complete digital transformation would be an organization that set up a digital platform inside an organization.

-That team would fundamentally transform the organization in an incremental or radical way through innovation.
-Imagine a startup inside your organization that become the organization.
+That team would fundamentally transform the organization incrementally or radically.
+Imagine a startup inside your organization that becomes the organization.

-Fortunately, not a lot of use case of established players in a given industries had reborn as platforms described in this article yet.
+Fortunately, not a lot of use cases of established players in a given industry had reborn as platforms described in this article yet.